dinschr/dinschrift-shop-api/README.md

 ```

 ### 💳 Billing & Payments
 The Dinschrift Shop API operates on a fully automated billing cycle.
-To successfully submit an order, you must have a valid credit card saved in your [Dinschrift Dashboard](https://beta.dinschrift.ch/account/payment-methods).
+To successfully submit a live order, you must have a valid credit card saved in your [Dinschrift Dashboard](https://beta.dinschrift.ch/account/payment-methods).

 * When you submit an order via the `POST /api/v2/orders` endpoint, your default saved card is automatically charged.
 * Credit card data is never passed through the API; it relies entirely on the secure token already saved in your account via our Swiss partner Saferpay.

+### 🧪 Sandbox / Testing
+To safely test your integration without charging your credit card, simply include `"is_test": true` in your order payload.

+* Test orders validate your JSON, return a simulated `order_id`, and will successfully trigger your configured webhooks so you can test your entire flow.
+* They are **not** sent to production and **no payment** is captured.

 ### ⚠️ Errors
 When an API request fails, you will receive standard HTTP status codes along with a JSON response detailing the issue.